Category: Career Opportunities

 ASSETS

-• Additional nursing courses, certifications, or experience in triage, immunization, foot care, PAP, addictions care, wound care, contraceptive management and sexually transmitted infections.
+• Additional nursing courses, certifications, or experience in: Triage, immunization, foot care, PAP, addictions care, wound care, contraceptive management, and sexually transmitted infections

-• Fluency in identified non-official languages based on neighborhood demographics.
+• Fluency in identified non-official languages based on neighborhood demographics

-• Experience with OSCAR EMR.
+• Experience with OSCAR EMR

 JOB DETAILS

-• Annual reimbursement for British Columbia College of Nurses and Midwives license renewal fees and liability protection fees (pro-rated to FTE).
+▪ Annual reimbursement for: British Columbia College of Nurses and Midwives license renewal fees and liability protection fees (pro-rated to FTE)

-• Paid vacation starting at 4 weeks per year (pro-rated to FTE), plus paid sick days.
+▪ Paid vacation starting at 4 weeks per year (pro-rated to FTE) plus paid sick days

-• Location: RISE Community Health Centre, 5198 Joyce Street, Vancouver, BC, V5R 4H1.
+• Location: RISE Community Health Centre, 5198 Joyce Street, Vancouver, BC, V5R 4H1, and community settings in Renfrew-Collingwood

 • Expected Start Date: ASAP